 Pinto beans on the other hand, with their creamy texture, are typically used for fillings and added to recipes like chili and burritos, just like kidney beans.
 They’re the most common type of beans used to make refried beans.

 And because they have unique textures and flavors, pinto beans and black beans pair nice with each other to provide a bit of variety.

 Neither are great for recipes like baked beans.
 For those, you’ll want some sort of white bean, like cannellini beans or great northern beans.

-Protein Comparison: Black Beans and Pinto Beans
+Protein Comparison of Black and Pinto Beans

 Let’s take a look at nutrition from a macro perspective, particularly the protein.
 Note that all nutrition values are for cooked beans.

 |Black Beans||Pinto Beans|